-Mt Arthur is the biggest coal mine in the Hunter Valley region of New South Wales, Australia.
+Mt Arthur is the biggest coal mine in the Hunter Valley region of New South Wales (NSW), Australia.
 Located near the town of Muswellbrook, the Mt Arthur coal mine produces thermal coal used for power generation and is sold in both the domestic and export markets.

 The company announced an expansion plan for the mine on 24 July 2009 to boost coal production from 11.5Mtpa to 15Mtpa.
-The expansion project was approved by the New South Wales Government in June 2010 and completed in the first quarter of 2011.
+The expansion project was approved by the NSW government in June 2010 and completed in the first quarter of 2011.

 The expansion plan for the coal mine required an investment of A$260m.
 The expansion resulted in a 3.5Mtpa increase in thermal saleable coal production.
-The run-of-mine coal production in turn is expected to increase to 20Mtpa.
+The run-of-mine coal production is expected to subsequently increase to 20Mtpa.

 In addition to the expansion plan, a new third coal loading facility at the Port of Newcastle was developed by Newcastle Coal Infrastructure Group, a consortium in which BHP holds a 35.5% stake.
 Construction of the Newcastle Third Port was completed in June 2010, at a cost of A$390m.